Breword/tmux/Contributing.md

 - A command in copy mode to toggle the selection.

+- new-window, respawn-window, split-window and so on have -e to add environment variables - new-session should have this too.

 ### Medium things

 - list-keys should be able to show long commands with {} and newlines more